The64thGamer/cheeseepedia/content/wiki/best-of-cec-tv-2008.md

 ## Trivia

+- 'Will Frye The Nutrition Guy' is reused from {{< wiki-link "Studio C Premiere" >}}, Super Jasper - 'Staring Contest' is reused from {{< wiki-link "April 1999" >}}, 'Go To Chuck E. Cheese' is reused from the {{< wiki-link "April 2002 Show" >}}, 'Chuck E.'s Place' and Monkey Ninjas - Episode 5 are reused from the {{< wiki-link "January 2004 Show" >}}, 'First Impression' and 'Just Being Me' are reused from the {{< wiki-link "Chuck E. Cheese April 2004 Show" >}}, 'What Up' is reused from {{< wiki-link "September 2004" >}}, 'Firehouse', 'Skateboarding', and 'Keep it Groovin'' are resued from the {{< wiki-link "January 2005 Show" >}}, 'Opposite Day' is reused from the {{< wiki-link "CEC TV April 2005 Show" >}}, Sing-along Guys - 'BINGO' is reused from the {{< wiki-link "January 2006 Show" >}}, and 'The Trashman' is reused from {{< wiki-link "January 2007" >}}.
 - The VJ spots in this show feature Matt Daniel.
-The VJ spot in Segment 5 is interesting as 'Going On A Diet', a cut song from {{< wiki-link "September 2004" >}}, can be heard in the background.
+In Segment 5's VJ spot, 'Going On A Diet', a cut song from {{< wiki-link "September 2004" >}}, can be heard in the background.
 - Most of the songs in this show use single versions, which don't include the intro dialogue or applause sound effects from the original shows.
-- A Generic Version of Best of 2008 with a different lineup is rumoured to exist; presumably, it is the same show with the adverts removed.
+- A Generic Version of this show with a different lineup is rumoured to exist; presumably, it is the same show with the adverts removed.